samuel-2004/AgileWebDevCITS3403/README.md

 1. Download the application `https://github.com/samuel-2004/AgileWebDevCITS3403/archive/refs/heads/main.zip`
 2. Unzip the application
 3. Ensure that flask is installed with `pip show flask`
-4. Run the following command `flask --app app run`
+4. Run the following command `flask run`

 # Testing Instructions
 Here will be instructions for how to run the tests for the application.